Auction theory: Applications to business strategy

-Auction Theory won a Nobel Prize
+Nobel Memorial Prize in Economic Sciences

-Two professors from Stanford University Paul Milgrom and Robert Wilson successfully improved auction theory and invented several new auction formats, including Simultaneous Multiple Round Auctions (SMRA).
-This format combines the benefit of both English Auctions (open-outcry) and Sealed Bid auctions.
-SMRAs are deemed to solve the problem by Federal Communications Commission (FCC).
-Due to FCC wanting to sell all of its telecommunication frequency slots by using traditional auction, however, it will eventually turn out to give away the licenses for free or end up with a telecom monopoly in the United States.
-Eventually, simultaneous multiple round auctions have generated $20 billion in US dollars profit for the US government.
+Two Stanford University professors, Paul Milgrom and Robert Wilson, won the 2020 Nobel Memorial Prize in Economic Sciences for advancing auction theory by inventing several new auction formats, including the simultaneous multiple-round auction (SMRA), which combines the benefit of both the English (open-outcry), and sealed-bid, auctions.
+SMRAs are deemed to solve a problem facing the Federal Communications Commission (FCC).
+If the FCC were to sell all of its telecommunication frequency slots by using a traditional auction method, it would eventually either give away licenses for free or end up with a telecom monopoly in the United States.

-The process of Simulations multiple round auctions is there had three to four round auctions.
-Every bidder has to seal their auction price; the auctioneer has to announce the highest price auction to every bidder every round.
-All the bidders can adjust and change their auction price and strategy after they listen to the highest auction price this round.
-The auction will maintain until the highest price of bidding price this round is lower than the last round’s highest bidding price.
+The process of simultaneous multiple-round auctions is that there are three- to four-round auctions.
+Every bidder seals their bid, and the auctioneer announces the highest bid to all bidders at the end of each round.
+All the bidders can adjust and change their auction price and strategy after they listen to the highest bid in a particular round.
+The auction will continue until the highest bid of the current round is lower than the previous round's highest bid.

-SMRA is the first distinguishing feature is that this auction is going place simultaneously for different frequencies, therefore, it seriously increases the cost of speculators, by the reason sealed bidding can assure all bidding is reflecting all bidder’s valuation of price to the products.
-The second difference is that bidding takes place in numerous rounds and announced the highest price of bidding, hence, allowing bidders to learn more about their competitors' preferences, and information and adjust their strategy accordingly.
-Thus, decreasing the effect of asymmetric information inside the auction.
-In addition, multiple round bidding can maintain the bidder being active in the auction.
-It has substantially increased information for the bidder to understand the highest bidder’s price because every round after the bidding the host will announce the highest bidder's price.
+SMRA's first distinguishing feature is that the auction is taking place simultaneously for different items; therefore, it seriously increases the cost for speculators.
+For the same reason, sealed bidding can ensure that all bidding reflects the bidder’s valuation of the product.
+The second difference is that the bidding takes place in numerous rounds and the highest price of bidding is announced each round, allowing bidders to learn more about their competitors' preferences and information and to adjust their strategy accordingly, thus decreasing the effect of asymmetric information inside the auction.
+In addition, multiple-round bidding can maintain the bidder's activity in the auction.
+It has substantially increased the information the bidder has about the highest bid, because at the end of every round, the host will announce the highest bid after the bidding.